TheCelestialMarauder/EventHorizon/GDD/story.md

   - **Alex Harper (muttering to herself)**: "What the hell was that thing?
 This mission just got a lot more complicated."

 With the immediate threat neutralized, Alex continues her exploration, now fully aware that the Prodigium holds more dangers than she initially anticipated.

+## :clapper: Act 2: Dark discoveries

+### Scene 3: Vela

+#### _Location: Central hub of the ISS Prodigium_

+As Alex explores deeper into the ship, she eventually reaches the central hub, the heart of the Prodigium's operations.
+Here, she discovers the ship's advanced artificial intelligence, Vela, dormant and in need of repair.

+- Dialogue:

+  - **Alex Harper**: surprised "A Vela?
+That's... unexpected.
+I've heard of AIs like this, but they're usually reserved for top-tier operations, not a research vessel like this."

+  - **Vela**: "Affirmative, Alex Harper.”

+  - **Alex Harper**: surprised "You know me?
+That doesn’t matter, tell me what happened here?
+What caused the chaos?"

+  - **Vela**: “Commander Liora Voss send some data of your arriving, and for telling you about what happened here I need to be repaired first.”

+Alex's surprise at encountering Vela for the first time underscores the significance of the situation.
+As a seasoned mercenary, she understands that the presence of an advanced AI like Vela indicates that there is more to the story than meets the eye.